View as Map

 Taco Fish

-A secret spot off S. 12th Street where you’ll find some of the best seafood tacos you’ve ever had, at a price that won’t empty your wallet.
-Their Marlin Fish Tacos and Ceviche are a must.
-And they’ve got this awesome toppings bar where you can load up your tacos just how you like them.
+This is a hidden spot off of S. 12th Street where you’ll find some of the best seafood tacos around at a price that won’t empty your wallet.
+Their Marlin Fish Tacos and Ceviche are a must, and they’ve got a decked-out toppings bar where you can load up your tacos just how you like them.

 Tacos Apson (Photo credit: Jackie Tran)